 The fourth Prime Minister of India was Morarji Ranchhodji Desai.
 He was the chief minister of the Bombay state, from 1952 to 1956, which was partitioned into Maharashtra and Gujarat.
 He led the government formed by the Janata Party.
 He is the only Indian to receive the highest civilian awards from both India and Pakistan, the Bharat Ratna and Nishaan-e-Pakistan.

 Chaudhary Charan Singh was the fifth prime minister of India.
 Born in a peasant family in Uttar Pradesh, Charan Singh was the champion of peasants’ rights.
 Just before he was to prove his majority in Lok Sabha, Indira Gandhi withdrew support to Charan Singh’s government, and after just 23 days in power, he resigned.
 Owing to the leader’s contribution to India’s agrarian concerns, Singh’s memorial in New Delhi is named Kisan Ghat.

 The sixth prime minister of India, Rajiv Gandhi served from 1984 to 1989.
 He took office on the day of the assassination of Indira Gandhi in 1984 after the Sikh riots and at age 40 was the youngest PM of India.
 He served as a pilot for Indian Airlines.
 From 1985-91, he was the president of the Congress party.

 VP Singh (1989-1990)

 VP Singh was the seventh prime minister of India.
 VP Singh was the 12th chief minister of Uttar Pradesh.
 From 1984 to 1987, he was the minister of finance and from 1989-90, the minister of defense under PM Rajiv Gandhi when the Bofors scandal surfaced.
-The Mandal Commission Report for reservation in government posts/ educational institutions was implemented in his tenure.
+The Mandal Commission Report for reservation in government posts/ educational institutions was implemented during his tenure.

 Chandra Shekhar (1990-1991)